yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_mmcsd_boot_emmc_uda.rst

     bootdir=/boot
     rd_spec=-

-Re-build bootloader binaries and copy build outputs to the SD card "boot" partition and :file:`emmc/` folder.
+Re-build boot loader binaries and copy build outputs to the SD card "boot" partition and :file:`emmc/` folder.
 Proceed to flash eMMC with these binaries as shown in this step-by-step guide.

 Boot from eMMC UDA
 ==================

-Finally we can proceed to change boot mode pins to *MMCSD boot* from eMMC (port 0) in fs mode as per specific TRM, under: :file:`Initialization/Boot Mode Pins` and power cycle the board.
+Finally we can proceed to change boot mode pins to *MMCSD boot* from eMMC (port 0) in FS mode according to TRM, under: :file:`Initialization/Boot Mode Pins` and power cycle the board.